-So, you need to learn the details for each powerhead you purchase.
+So, you need to learn the details of each powerhead you purchase.
 You can take a look at the following reviews I’ve prepared for some of my top picks.

 1. AquaClear 50 Powerhead-270 Gallons per Hour (UL Listed)

-The AquaClear 50 is known for being the best powerhead for 20 gallon tank.
+The AquaClear 50 is known for being the best powerhead for a 20-gallon tank.
 It is well-constructed, entirely submersible, and affordable.

 - Submersible Design: This powerhead is entirely submersible.
 Thus it makes the powerhead easier to hide.

 - Suction Cup Installation: Mounting the powerhead is very simple.
 You stick the powerhead to the aquarium using its suction cups, and it will be ready.